Danaksd/Enterprise-IT-Support-CapstoneProject/README.md

 ## ✨ Features

--  **Six collaborating AI agents** sharing one state object, each with a single responsibility
+-  **seven collaborating AI agents** sharing one state object, each with a single responsibility
 -  **JWT-based authentication** with role separation between `employee` and `it` accounts
 -  **Persistent ticket lifecycle** (SQLite + SQLAlchemy) — from creation through resolution or escalation
 -  **LLM-backed reasoning** for classification, prioritization, and troubleshooting, with **strict Pydantic validation** and safe fallbacks if a response can't be parsed